 - Or if you need to keep other information in your court papers confidential.

-Use this form if your affidavit is not in English.
+Translation of Affidavit Use this form if you file an affidavit that is not written in English.
 The person who translates your affidavit writes the English translation on this form.
-The translator also signs and prints his or her name at the bottom of the page, where it says, in English “I have provided a written translation into English, complete and accurate to the best of my ability”.
+The translator also signs and prints their name at the bottom of the page, where it says, in English “I have provided a written translation into English, complete and accurate to the best of my ability.”